 It might seem odd to think of home improvements that will save you money, as most are more likely to involve a cash investment.
-However, in the shorter and longer-term there are home improvements that can be made to the property or real estate that will reduce running costs and increase value in terms of future investment potential.
+However, in the shorter and longer term, home improvements can be made to the property or real estate that will reduce running costs and increase value in terms of future investment potential.
 This article, therefore, will seek to discover how we may improve our home in a way that will represent more of an investment than an expense.
-For example, how solar panels, available from companies such as Bloomington solar, can reduce electricity bills and make your house more desirable to future buyers.
+For example, solar panels can reduce electricity bills and make your house more desirable to future buyers.

 As pleasant as windows are to look through, although perhaps not to clean, a lot of heat can be lost through them.
 The solution is to have a thicker glass or more layers of it.
-By having two layers, you are purchasing an insulating gas between the two.
+You purchase an insulating gas between the two by having two layers.
 This trapped gas acts as a shield that combats cold weather.
-As a result, you end up using less heating, so over time it will reduce your energy bills and help the environment.
+As a result, you end up using less heating, so over time, it will reduce your energy bills and help the environment.
 The use of double glazing in windows is known to reduce carbon emissions by at least 680 kgs per annum.

-For instance, apart from redesigning your garden to look aesthetically pleasing to yourself and visitors, if you have some ground, you can grow your own vegetables and fruit.
-This can then feed your family in a more cost-effective and nutritional way than perhaps spending money on processed produce from a food store.
+For instance, apart from redesigning your garden to look aesthetically pleasing to yourself and visitors, you can grow your own vegetables and fruit if you have some ground.
+This can then feed your family more cost-effectively and nutritionally than perhaps spending money on processed produce from a food store.
 Moreover, your home-grown produce can be sold at farmers’ markets to raise extra cash for a family holiday.
 The possibilities are almost endless for what you can grow.
-You could even buy a flower press and make your future greetings cards out of home-grown and dried flowers.
+You could even buy a flower press and make your future greeting cards out of home-grown and dried flowers.

-In terms of growing foodstuffs, some of the easiest vegetables to grow are salad leaves, potatoes, peas, beans, radishes, and spring onions.
+Regarding foodstuffs, some of the easiest vegetables are salad leaves, potatoes, peas, beans, radishes, and spring onions.
 It is just a matter of preparing the soil correctly first.
-An ideal pH for growing vegetables is something in the range of 6.0 to 7.0, although if the soil is between 5.5 and 7.5, it would not hinder their growth by much.
-Crop rotation could also be considered where there is plenty of lands to play with.
-The four classifications of soil are sand, silt, clay, or loam.
+An ideal pH for growing vegetables is 6.0 to 7.0, although if the soil is between 5.5 and 7.5, it will not hinder their growth by much.
+Crop rotation could also be considered where there is plenty of land to play with.
+The four soil classifications are sand, silt, clay, or loam.
 Sandy soil will be good for growing Russian Sage, cosmos, salvia, and lavender.

 So, this article has made you an expert gardener too!
-For some further tips on saving money by growing your own produce, you might also find the attached article of interest.
+For some further tips on saving money by growing your own produce, check out this article on Forbes.

 In conclusion, there are numerous ways to save money outside and inside your home.
-From fitting solar panels to the roof to generate energy in an efficient, cost-effective, and environmentally friendly way, to windows that send heat back into the property, to a garden that provides for the whole family, and more.
+From fitting solar panels to the roof to generate energy efficiently, cost-effectively, and environmentally friendly, to windows that send heat back into the property, to a garden that provides for the whole family, and more.